psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 Amid general confusion, Clara was borne to a carriage.

-"What ?" asked Mrs. Jones; " wunna her have him? "
+"What?" asked Mrs. Jones; " wunna her have him? "

 "No," replied Mrs. Preece; " " hur was n love with the gardener, him as was buried at Corpse Cross!"

-"Good Lord !" ejaculated their companions, " only to think of that !"
+"Good Lord!" ejaculated their companions, " only to think of that!"

 There was no wedding that day.
 The Morris-dancers laughed heartily as they repeated as scandal when they danced in the neighbouring villages; and the village girls laughed back as heartily; they had never heard such a joke!

 Clara Markey, when she arrived home, was so ill and prostrated that was at once put, speechless, to bed.
 Her father raged and stormed, declaring that he would disown her, and that he would send her packing —anywhere, anywhere, so she went from there.

-"Silence, man !" cried the doctor; "she has brain-fever; she will soon pack off fast enough, but it will be to the churchyard.'
+"Silence, man!" cried the doctor; "she has brain-fever; she will soon pack off fast enough, but it will be to the churchyard.'

 Week after week, the unfortunate girl kept her bed. abs did not die.
 But it was apparent that her mind was permanently affected, and that she would never be the bride of any man, as she had declared.
 When strong enough physically, she was allowed to come downstairs.
 Half an hour afterwards, she was missed.
 A child had seen her, walking up towards the town.
 She was found standing at Corpse Cross, looking vacantly round; but all traces of the unhallowed grave which her eyes sought had been effaced.
 Her friends took her home, and for some time she was guarded to prevent another such episode.
 All in vain.
 At every opportunity she got away, and would pace slowly up and down the lane leading from the Church to Corpse Cross.